What is business insurance?

 - You accidentally share sensitive client information without realising, or without permission

-More than 300,000 businesses are protected by Hiscox company insurance policies.
+More than 300,000 UK businesses are protected by Hiscox business insurance policies.

 Types of business insurance cover